toarch7/risk-of-rain-resourcepack/README.md

 # risk-of-rain-resourcepack
-NTM Resourcepack which makes several characters look like Risk of Rain ones
+NTM Resourcepack that changes several characters ti look like ones from Risk of Rain 1